Edwintsoi/Credit-Risk-Modelling/README.md

 # Credit-Risk-Modelling

 The purpose of this is to compara Logistics and Random Forest prefermance in Credit Score Modelling.
+Input Data and summary report will not be provided on this occasion.

 ## 2. PreProcessing&LogisticsRegression.ipynb
 This responsibles for Weight of Edvience and Information Value are used for data preprocessing, and applying logistics Regression to build a score card.